No. 45 Squadron RAF: Second World War

 At the start of World War II, 45 Squadron converted to Bristol Blenheims.
-From mid-1940 it took part in the North African Campaign and on 11 June, was one of three squadrons that participated in the Allies' first attack on the Regia Aeronautica (Italian air force) base at El Adem: 18 Italian aircraft were destroyed or damaged on the ground, for the loss of three British aircraft.
+From mid-1940 it took part in the North African Campaign and on 11 June was one of three squadrons that participated in the Allies' first attack on the Regia Aeronautica (Italian air force) base at El Adem: 18 Italian aircraft were destroyed or damaged on the ground, for the loss of three British aircraft.
 The following day, the squadron participated in an attack on shipping at Tobruk, damaging the Italian cruiser San Giorgio.

 During late 1940 the squadron supported Allied ground forces in the East African Campaign, while based at Gura, in Eritrea.
 During its time at Gura, the squadron suffered losses – on 2 October two Blenheims were shot down by an Italian ace, sergeant-major Luigi "Gino" Baron; among the aircrew killed was 45 Squadron's CO, Sqn.
 Ldr.
 John Dallamore.
 His successor was acting Sqn Ldr Patrick Troughton-Smith.

-In June 1941 to August 1941 the squadron was based at RAF Aqir in Palestine where it was involved in operations against the Vichy French in Lebanon and during an attack on Beirut on 10th July three were shot down in flames by Vichy French D-520 fighters.
-The crew of one were ordered to bail out but only the pilot, Sgt.
-Wilton-Jones, survived although badly burned and hospitalized in Tripoli, Lebanon.
-The mission was a success as a ceasefire was declared at one minute past midnight on 12th July and the allies took over the hospital on 16th July.
+Between June and August 1941, the squadron was based at RAF Aqir in Palestine, from where it was involved in operations against Vichy French forces in Lebanon.
+During an attack on Beirut on 10 July, three of the squadron's Blenheims were shot down by Vichy French D-520 fighters.
+While the crew of one Blenheim attempted to bail out, only the pilot, Sgt.
+Wilton-Jones, survived; he was captured, badly burned and hospitalised in Tripoli, Lebanon.
+Despite the heavy losses, the mission was regarded as a success.
+A ceasefire was declared at one minute past midnight on 12 July and the Allies assumed control of the hospital on 16 July.

 From mid-1942 the unit was deployed to Burma and India, for service against the Japanese.
 Three aircraft from the Squadron participated in the first Allied bombing raid against Bangkok.

 Malayan Emergency

-After the Second World War, No. 45 Squadron served in the Malayan Emergency, flying out of RAF Station Tengah on the island of Singapore.
+After the Second World War, No. 45 Squadron served in the Malayan Emergency, based at RAF Station Tengah on the island of Singapore.
 There the unit engaged in ground attacks against pro-independence guerrillas belonging to the Malayan National Liberation Army, the armed wing of the Malayan Communist Party.
-Dubbed Operation Firedog, these operations lasted for 12 years until the successful conclusion of the war.
-The unit also engaged in operations to quell unrest on the Sarawak coast in British North Borneo during this time period.
-While operating in Malaya the unit initially flew Bristol Beaufighters.
-From 1955 the squadron was based at RAF Butterworth in Malaya flying de Havilland Venoms under the command of Squadron Leader Geoffrey Cooper.
+Operation Firedog lasted for 12 years until the conclusion of the war.
+The unit also engaged in operations to quell unrest on the Sarawak coast in British North Borneo during this time.
+While operating in Malaya the unit flew Bristol Beaufighters.
+From 1955 the squadron was based at RAF Butterworth in Malaya, flying de Havilland Venoms under the command of Squadron Leader Geoffrey Cooper.